kljr/SpringboardVM/README.md

 * Wait for the script to complete, then run `vagrant provision` to update apache and do other post-provision tasks.

-##Updating Springboard sites
+## Updating existing Springboard sites

 There are two scripts which allow you to update a Springboard site's Drupal core and contrib modules automatically, without touching Springboard modules, themes or libraries;

-* scripts/update-cc.sh prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, renames the old site folder, and moves the new folder into its place.
+* scripts/update-cc.sh prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, moves the old site folder into backups directory, and moves the new folder into its place.

 * scripts/update-cc-inverse copies drupal core and contrib files out of a new Springboard download and places them into your existing site, without overwriting Springboard folders or any non-Springboard customizations in the libraries or contrib folders.

+## Running tests
+The Springboard acceptance tests repository will be placed in `tests`.
+A port has been forwarded from the guests 3306 port to the hosts 3307 port, or you can configure mySQL to allow connections from any IP.
+If you'd like to run the Codeception tests, you'll need to follow the instructions in `tests/README.md`, and modify the `tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to use `mysql:host=127.0.0.1;dbname=springboard;port=3307`.

 ## DrupalVM